DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Kassab fails to disclose wherein displaying the monitored pressure on the display device in real time includes displaying the monitored pressure as a function of an area of the balloon as a procedural curve.
+Kassab as modified fails to disclose wherein displaying the monitored pressure on the display device in real time includes displaying the monitored pressure as a function of an area of the balloon as a procedural curve, wherein the reference pressure curve is displayed as a function of area of the balloon and is based on an expected relation of pressure of the balloon to area of the balloon when the balloon is being expanded in free space.

-Therefore, it would have been obvious to one of ordinary skill of the art before the effective filing date of the invention for the display of Kassab to display a pressure-volume curve during an inflation of the balloon catheter on the display as taught by Kim, as by doing so would allow the user to monitor any marked increases in balloon pressure when maximal inflation has been achieved and when the balloon is apposed to the vessel wall, in order to take appropriate action (see paragraph [0078]).
+Therefore, it would have been obvious to one of ordinary skill of the art before the effective filing date of the invention for the display of Kassab to display a pressure-volume curve during an inflation of the balloon catheter on the display as taught by Kim, as by doing so would allow the user to monitor any marked balloon pressure drops or increases, when maximal inflation has been achieved, and when the balloon is apposed to the vessel wall, in order to take appropriate action (see paragraph [0078]).

 Murphy discloses a method of measuring vessels in the body, using a balloon inflation system that is able to monitor the expansion of the balloon in the vessel and therefore monitor the amount of volume of fluid is injected into the balloon (see Abstract).
 Murphy teaches wherein the area of the balloon is estimated based on a volume of fluid advanced through the delivery device (see column 5, lines 47-53).